 - Effected a complete “business divorce” between two shareholder/partners, officers, and directors in several interrelated financial recovery businesses.
 Our client was released from all obligations, including those tied to existing bank loans and non-competition restrictions.
 Resolution included fair value payment to the separating partner for his ownership interest in each of the entities.

-- Successfully resolved several partnership disputes, partner separations, and conclusions of business ventures, in a variety of businesses, whether by litigation, negotiation, and/or alternate dispute resolution, including an electrical wiring business; cosmetic surgery day spa, temporary staffing business; health aid computer programming operation; medical practices involving anesthesia, urology, internal medicine, physical therapy, orthotics and prosthetics, and thoracic surgery; and a mortgage brokerage.
+- Successfully resolved several partnership disputes, partner separations, and conclusions of business ventures, in a variety of businesses, whether by litigation, negotiation, and/or alternate dispute resolution, including the following business: an electrical wiring business; cosmetic surgery day spa; temporary staffing business; health aid computer programming operation; medical practices involving anesthesia, urology and internal medicine; a similar physical therapy practice: an orthotics and prosthetics practice; a thoracic surgery practice; and a mortgage brokerage business.

 - Crafted comprehensive agreement resolving disputes between two joint-venture partners, relative to complex, international customs documents governed by treaty—avoiding litigation and effecting a contract preserving value of client’s business in perpetuity, creating other long-term commitments between the parties, and establishing governance formerly lacking in the partnership.

 - Resolved litigation before the United States Tax Court arising out of disputes between a father and son formerly in professional practice together.
 After demonstrating son’s innocence of conversion and unfair competition, the matter was positioned to be successfully resolved between the parties.